Skip to main content

 Enabling LLM/TTS Usage Metrics

-Set enable_usage_metrics=True in PipelineParams when creating a task:
+Set enable_usage_metrics=True in PipelineParams when creating a worker:

 Example config